aeppic/aeppic-docs/README.md

-# iris-docs
+# aeppic-docs
-Documentation about IRIS
+Documentation about Äppic